bmadone/senior-software-engineer/topics/ood.md

     - Is vertical separation possible without horizontal and vice versa?
     - How is it associated with the Single Responsibility Principle and with cohesion?
 * Simplicity
-    - How does Rich Hickey in his report "Simple Made Easy" describe the difference between Simple and Easy?
-Why in the first place is it striving for simplicity, and not for ease?
     - What is the KISS principle?
     - How does KISS help in building mental models?
 What is the value of these models?
     - How can participating in the development of business requirements help follow KISS?